 Argentina

 The earliest recorded human presence in modern-day Argentina dates back to the Paleolithic period.
-The Inca Empire expanded to the northwest of the country in Pre-Columbian times.
+The Inca Empire expanded to the northwest of the country in pre-Columbian times.
 The country has its roots in Spanish colonization of the region during the 16th century.
 Argentina rose as the successor state of the Viceroyalty of the Río de la Plata, a Spanish overseas viceroyalty founded in 1776.
-The declaration and fight for independence (1810–1818) was followed by an extended civil war that lasted until 1861, culminating in the country's reorganization as a federation.
+The declaration on July 9 of 1816 and the fight for independence (1810–1825) was followed by an extended civil war that lasted until 1880, culminating in the country's reorganization as a federation.
 The country thereafter enjoyed relative peace and stability, with several waves of European immigration, mainly Italians and Spaniards, influencing its culture and demography.

-Following the death of President Juan Perón in 1974, his widow and vice president, Isabel Perón, ascended to the presidency, before being overthrown in 1976.
-The following military junta, which was supported by the United States, persecuted and murdered thousands of political critics, activists, and leftists in the Dirty War, a period of state terrorism and civil unrest that lasted until the election of Raúl Alfonsín as president in 1983.
+The National Autonomist Party dominated national politics in the period called the Conservative Republic, from 1880 until the 1916 elections.
+The Great Depression led to the first coup d'état in 1930 led by José Félix Uriburu, beginning the so-called "Infamous Decade" (1930–1943).
+After that coup, four more followed in 1943, 1955, 1962, and 1966.
+Following the death of President Juan Perón in 1974, his widow and vice president, Isabel Perón, ascended to the presidency, before being overthrown in the final coup in 1976.
+The following military junta persecuted and murdered thousands of political critics, activists, and leftists in the Dirty War, a period of state terrorism and civil unrest that lasted until the election of Raúl Alfonsín as president in 1983.

 Argentina is a regional power, and retains its historic status as a middle power in international affairs.
 A major non-NATO ally of the United States, Argentina is a developing country with the second-highest HDI (human development index) in Latin America after Chile.
 It maintains the second-largest economy in South America, and is a member of G-15 and G20.
 Argentina is also a founding member of the United Nations, World Bank, World Trade Organization, Mercosur, Community of Latin American and Caribbean States and the Organization of Ibero-American States.
 Provided by Wikipedia